 One of our favorite mindgames is to think about what we can do without, or perhaps better put: What do we really need?
 We started doing it rigorously in the kitchen when we had to downsize years ago, and began to ask ourselves,”What equipment is truly necessary for the way we cook”.
 Not only did we discover that we did NOT need the wealth of gadgets being touted as essential, but we didn’t even need some things that people take for granted, like an electric toaster.
 In our smaller space, we saw an electric toaster as a space glutton that we didn’t want on our counter.
 About the same time, we came across an inexpensive stovetop fish grill in a Japanese kitchenware store.
 Hmm, we thought, wonder if we could toast bread on this?
 It worked wonderfully and we’ve been using it to grill our bread on a burner ever since…(sometimes we put the buttered toast back on it to melt…)

-So naturally we LOVED stumbling upon Ellen Lupton‘s pdf Are Toasters Necessary? from her book Design Your Life: The Pleasures and Perils of Everyday Things.
+So naturally we LOVED stumbling upon Ellen Lupton‘s essay, Are Toasters Necessary?, from her book Design Your Life: The Pleasures and Perils of Everyday Things.

 Lupton, curator of contemporary design at Cooper-Hewitt National Design Museum in New York City, has a lot to say about toasters, the meaning of toasters, and what toasted bread actually is, as well as some fine, simple alternatives (with charming illustrations):